josephfogarty/josephfogarty.github.io/book_reviews.md

 ---
-layout: page
+layout: post-index_book
-title: Birding
+title: Book Reviews
-excerpt: "Pictures of Birds"
+excerpt: "Books Reviews"
 ---

 I love birds, so check out some pictures that I (or my Bird Buddy) have taken!